malaysia-ai/malaysia-ai/README.md

 </p>

 - A non profit organization to gather open source artificial intelligence for Malaysia.
-- Feel free to join this organization, email husein.zol05@gmail.com or khursani8@gmail.com to get invitation.
+- Feel free to join this organization, email husein.zol05@gmail.com or khursani8@gmail.com or aisyahrazak171@gmail.com to get invitation.
 - We have access to AWS, Azure and Mongo Atlas!

 ## Main contributors